 Legislation and planning in South Australia that defines the responsibilities of landholders with respect to well maintenance includes:

-- The Natural Resources Management Act 2004 which places responsibility for well maintenance with the occupier or lessee of the land on which the well is located.
-The responsibility for well maintenance will remain under the new Landscape South Australia Act 2019 which replaces the NRM Act from 1 July 2020.
+- The Landscape South Australia Act 2019 which places responsibility for well maintenance with the occupier or lessee of the land on which the well is located.
+The Landscape South Australia Act 2019 replaces the Natural Resources Management Act 2004 from 1 July 2020.

 - The Board’s Water Allocation Plan (WAP) for the Far North Prescribed Wells Area, requires that water be used judiciously.
 It also requires that water for stock and domestic purposes must only be taken if the water reticulation system is maintained as a water-tight delivery system.
 A water-tight delivery system is a self-enclosed water reticulation, piped system with no leaks, including within the well headworks.